osrf/ros2multirobotbook/src/hardware.md

 Before all that, let us revisit the diagram and description in the [hardware introduction section](#hardware).
 Fleet adapters not only serve as a bridge between the mobile robot fleet and RMF, an additional level of complexity also exists to address traffic monitoring, scheduling and conflict resolution between all the mobile robots scattered across multiple fleets in the environment.
 Fleet drivers are then responsible to interact with the mobile robots/fleets, to update the adapters and relay commands, via simple ROS2 messages and topic interfaces.
 More information about how fleet adapters work can be found in Chapter 5 rmf-core.

+### Map data requirements for integration with RMF

+#### Motivation
+RoMi-H / RMF uses robot route maps to be able to predict the future motions of robots in the building.
+RoMi-H generates "multi-fleet" predictions which can be used to help avoid conflicts between robot fleets and individual robots, provide multi-fleet visualization to building staff, and improve scheduling of resources, among other benefits.

+Robot route maps in large buildings are complex and may evolve over time in response to customer requests and building renovations.
+As a result, RoMi-H works best when scripts can automatically import robot route maps, and re-import them in the future after changes are made.

+#### Minimum Map Information Required
+- list of waypoints or nodes
+  - name of waypoint
+  - level name (B1, L1, L2, etc.)
+  - (x, y) location in meters within the level
+  - any special properties or flags, such as:
+    - is this a dropoff/pickup parking point?
+    - is this a charger?
+    - is this a safe parking spot during an emergency alarm?
+- list of edges or "travel lanes" between nodes
+  - (start, end) waypoint names
+  - two-way or one-way traffic?
+    - if one-way, identify direction of travel
+  - any other information, such as speed limit along this segment

+#### Format requirements
+We can write import scripts to handle virtually any "open" file format that contains the required information.
+This includes, in order of preference:
+  - YAML
+  - XML
+  - plain text (space or comma-separated ASCII, etc.)
+  - DXF
+  - DWG
+  - SVG

+## Comments
+If the map data is provided in textual form, screenshots are helpful for "sanity-checking" the coordinate system and alignment with building features.

 ### Mobile Robot Fleets

 Mobile robots in industrial settings are often controlled and monitored as a fleet, with a central fleet management system keeping things in check.
 For this configuration, we will focus on how we can integrate with RMF using a Fleet Adapter to control and communicate with the mobile robots via the fleet manager.